oscardavidmi/Benavides-portfolio/critiquebydesign.md

 be given to the people reviewing the visualization.
 Somethings I attempted to change were the focus to telling a story and the colors that were being used.
 I wanted to show the trend of the gaming industry in what had to do with number of releases per year and I wanted to put emphasis on those genres (1st and 2nd place which have dominated the releases per year).
+Moreover, although the stacked bar chart allows me to clearly show the number of releases per year and the top genres for each year; I still wanted to show the user how the top 5 genres changed per year but the action genre was a constant always and how it has also suffered the reduction in the number of releases across the industry (we can see how the action genre has a decreased size in the most recent years which tends to be very close to the size of the other top genres).

 # References
 Kostova, V. (2019, March 17).
 Changes in the Video Game Industry.
 Information Visualization. https://studentwork.prattsi.org/infovis/visualization/changes-in-the-gaming-industry/